This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Brachial plexus injuries in newborns cause weakness and paralysis in the arms to varying degrees.[1]
+A brachial plexus birth injury causes weakness and, in some cases, paralysis in the arms.
 In most cases, an infant will fully recover, but some may require treatment or may have lifelong symptoms.
-The most common condition caused by brachial plexus injury is Erb’s palsy.[2]
+The most common condition caused by brachial plexus injury is Erb’s palsy.

 The Brachial Plexus

-The five primary nerves that make up the brachial plexus connect to smaller nerves in the arm and provide sensation and the ability to move the arms.
+The five primary nerves that make up the brachial plexus connect to smaller nerves in the arm, providing sensation and the ability to move the arms.
 Each of the five nerves in the brachial plexus can potentially be damaged in a brachial plexus injury.

 Get Matched with a Leading Birth Injury Attorney in Your Area